corrode/corrode.github.io/content/blog/hardening-rust/index.md

 ENTRYPOINT ["/bin/myapp"]
 ```

 Take this Dockerfile as a starting point, but please adapt it to your own project requirements.

 `cargo-chef` keeps dependency builds in a separate Docker layer, so changing your application code does not force all dependencies to rebuild.
 The important details are: use the same Rust version in all build stages, build with `--locked`, scope workspace builds with `--bin` when appropriate, and keep `target/`, `.git/`, and editor files out of the build context via `.dockerignore`.
-For a deep-dive on Docker images and build-time optimization, see [Tips For Faster CI Builds](/blog/tips-for-faster-ci-builds).
+For a deep dive on Docker images and build-time optimization, see [Tips For Faster CI Builds](/blog/tips-for-faster-ci-builds).

 Keep the Debian suffix explicit instead of using the unversioned tag, and pin by digest if reproducible deploys matter to you.
 If you deliberately build a fully static musl binary, then `gcr.io/distroless/static-debian13:nonroot` or even `scratch` can be a better fit.
 But don't mix the two approaches: a glibc-linked binary needs a runtime image that provides the libraries it links against.